admin

 Himalayan Balsam, or Indian Balsam, is a non-native plant that was introduced to the UK about 200 years ago.

 It’s also sometimes known as “jumping jack”.
-This is because of its explosive seed pods that can fire seeds up to seven metres from the parent plant, which can be between 6ft and 10ft tall.
-And each plant can produce up to 800 seeds!
+This is because of its explosive seed pods that can fire seeds up to seven metres from the parent plant.

 Its tall canopy blocks out light, stifling smaller native plants.